• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Chardon Marie

-It is a thorny plant whose flowers are united in inflorescences forming dense and tight heads.
+It is a thorny plant whose flowers are gathered in inflorescences forming dense and tight buds.

 • THE CREPIDE •